Notes on Theory of Distributed Systems: Classification by consensus number

 \subsection{Level 2: interfering RMW objects that return the old value, queues (without peek)}

 Suppose now that we have a RMW object that returns the old value, and suppose that it is \emph{non-trivial} in the sense that it has at least one RMW operation where the embedded function $f$ that determines the new value is not the identity (otherwise RMW is just read).
 Then there is some value $v$ such that $f(v) \ne v$.
 To solve two-process consensus, have each process $p_{i}$ first write its preferred value to a register $r_{i}$, then execute the non-trivial RMW operation on the RMW object initialized to $v$.
 The first process to execute its operation sees $v$ and decides its own value.
-The second process sees $f(v)$ and decides the first process's value (which it reads from the register).
-It follows that non-trivial RMW object has consensus number \emph{at least} 2.
+The second process sees $f(v)$ and decides the first process's value (which it reads from the register).\footnote{The extra registers are just implementing the standard construction of multivalued consensus from id-consensus; see §\ref{section-consensus-output}.} It follows that a non-trivial RMW object has consensus number \emph{at least} 2.

 In many cases, this is all we get.
 Suppose that the operations of some RMW type $T$ are non-interfering in a way analogous to the previous definition, where now we say that $x$ and $y$ commute if they leave the object in the same state (regardless of what values are returned) and that $y$ overwrites $x$ if the object is always in the same state after both $x$ and $xy$ (again regardless of what is returned).
 The two processes $p_x$ and $p_y$ that carry out $x$ and $y$ know what happened, but a third process $p_z$ doesn't.
 So if we run $p_z$ to completion we get the same decision value after both $Cx$ and $Cy$, which means that $Cx$ and $Cy$ can't be 0-valent and 1-valent.
 It follows that no collection of RMW registers with interfering operations can solve 3-process consensus, and thus all such objects have consensus number 2.
 Examples of these objects include \concept{test-and-set} bits, \concept{fetch-and-add} registers, and \concept{swap} registers that support an operation \Swap that writes a new value and returns the previous value.